Hidden-Histories/Public-Resources/documentation/UpdatePorPOIseREF.md

      * Click the **New action** button.
      * Type **MaximumCount** into the **Parameter** field.
      * Set **IsActive to Yes**
-     * Type in the number of POIs you want to set.
+     * Type the number of POIs you want to set into the **Value** field.
 In the example below, it will set the first two POIs, or if there is only one POI, you can set two of them.
-     * After it reaches the maximum, the plane grids disappear.
+     * After it reaches the maximum value, the plane grids disappear.

 ![UsingPorPOIse_MaximumCount](images/UsingPorPOIse_MaximumCount_2.png)